int-brain-lab/ONE/docs/one_reference.md

 Data standards are only adopted when they are easy to use, for both providers and users of data.
 For users, the three ONE functions will be simple to learn, and will cover most common use cases.

 For providers, a key advantage of this framework is its low barrier to entry.
 To share data with ONE, providers do not need to run and maintain a backend server, just to upload their data to a website.
-We provide a "ONE light" implementation of the ONE loader functions that searches, downloads and caches files from a web server.
-This will allow producers who do not have in-house computational staff two simple paths to achieve ONE compatibility.
-The first is to place the data in a directory, using a standard file-naming convention described below, in standard formats including `npy`, `csv`, `json`, and `tiff`.
-Next, the user runs a program in this directory, which uploads the files to a website or to figshare.
-Users can then access this data using ONE light.
-And example of ONE light data is [here](https://figshare.com/articles/Test1/9917741).
-The ONE light code is [here](https://github.com/int-brain-lab/ibllib/tree/onelight/oneibl#one-light).
+For more information, see the [data sharing](./notebooks/data_sharing) guide.